DiamondLightSource/dodal/docs/how-to/create-device.md

 - If that's not possible (e.g. proprietary support), add configurability to the dodal device class, ensuring defaults match existing patterns and that `dodal connect` still works for current devices.
 - Avoid dynamic attribute assignment (e.g. dicts of motors) as it hinders type checking and plan writing.
 - Use static attributes and type hints for better IDE support and maintainability.

+Many device classes in `dodal.devices.motors` represent physical relationships between motors, such as `Stage` and `XYStage`.

+For example, only use `XYStage` for two perpendicular motors (e.g. X and Y axes on a sample table):
+- Do not use `XYStage` for unrelated motors or for motors that move in the same axis (e.g. coarse and fine adjustment).
+- Only a device that represents a group of motors with a physical relationship, should be defined in `motor`.
+- If your class define an `XYStage` but you need extra signals or behaviour, extend the `XYStage` class outside the `motor` module.

 **Only if no suitable class exists**, create a new device that connects to the required signals.
 During review, refactor to align with existing devices if needed, using inheritance or composition to deduplicate code.